 Here's what you can expect in a live GFFO performance:

-After you visit the food and snack counter with your tasty refreshments and piping hot popcorn, you'll walk into the theater.
-There you'll see the orchestra seated between the movie screen and the audience.
+You'll walk into the theater after you visit the food and snack counter with your tasty refreshments and piping hot popcorn, you'll walk into the theater.
+You'll see the orchestra seated between the movie screen and the audience.
 Two sound effects areas will be to the left and right of the movie screen, where our percussionist and sound effects engineers do their magic.
 The orchestra will be preparing and warming up for the evening's presentation.
-Film performances take much work and concentration, so the orchestra members will be focusing on tuning and readying themselves for an extended precision performance to be synchronized to the film as it plays.
+Film performances take much work and concentration, so the orchestra members will focus on tuning and readying themselves for an extended precision performance to be synchronized to the film as it plays.

-Here is the program order for a typical GFFO presentation:
+Program order for a typical GFFO presentation --

 1. The Overture

 In the early days of cinema, theaters generally had live musicians to accompany the movie.
-So it wasn't uncommon for these cinematic orchestras to play a bit before the films began.
-It's kind of like a warm-up for the audience to get ready for a great concert.
+It wasn't uncommon for these cinematic orchestras to play a bit before the films began.
+It's like a warm-up for the audience to prepare for a great concert.

-The GFFO will start with music in a jazz or classical style -- usually in an upbeat manner before the movie begins.
+The GFFO will start with music in a jazz or classical style -- usually upbeat before the movie begins.
 In addition, the orchestra will often feature certain members as soloists.

 2. The Short

-About a century ago, in the early days of movie theaters, many films were short -- about 5 to 15 minutes in length.
+About a century ago, in the early days of movie theaters, many films were short -- about 5 to 15 minutes long.
 Later on, when full-length feature films began making the scene, a short film would often be shown beforehand as an opening featurette.